ngerakines/erlang_facebook/README.markdown

 erlang\_facebook is a small, lightweight Facebook Platform API client library.
+It provides several utility functions for request verification and processing as well.

     1> [ApiKey, Secret] = ["aassdd112233", "thisisasecret"].
     ["aassdd112233", "thisisasecret"].